Hydrogen atom: Schrödinger equation

-The Schrödinger equation allows one to calculate the stationary states and also the time evolution of quantum systems.
+The Schrödinger equation is the standard quantum-mechanics model; it allows one to calculate the stationary states and also the time evolution of quantum systems.
 Exact analytical answers are available for the nonrelativistic hydrogen atom.
 Before we go to present a formal account, here we give an elementary overview.

 Given that the hydrogen atom contains a nucleus and an electron, quantum mechanics allows one to predict the probability of finding the electron at any given radial distance $r$.
-It is given by the square of a mathematical function known as the "wavefunction," which is a solution of the Schrödinger equation.
+It is given by the square of a mathematical function known as the "wavefunction", which is a solution of the Schrödinger equation.
 The lowest energy equilibrium state of the hydrogen atom is known as the ground state.
 The ground state wave function is known as the $1\mathrm{s}$ wavefunction.
 It is written as:

 Here, $a_0$ is the numerical value of the Bohr radius.
 The probability density of finding the electron at a distance $r$ in any radial direction is the squared value of the wavefunction: